 Menkaure’s mortuary complex is also well worth exploring and it could be considered a hidden gem of the Giza Plateau.
 As with Khafre’s temple and the structures near the Sphinx, it’s largely comprised of huge and weathered limestone blocks.

-But there’s also evidence that some parts were lined with granite blocks as well, much like the Valley Temple.
-There are also some corridors held up with pillars in addition to a wide open courtyard.
+But some parts were also lined with granite blocks, much like Khafre’s Valley Temple.
+There are also some pillared corridors in addition to a wide open courtyard.

 To the south of the pyramid are three small pyramids, unfinished, supposedly belonging to Menkaure’s queens.
 Unlike those nearby the Great Pyramid, these cannot be entered by tourists.